Healing TouchSkip to the navigation

 What is healing touch?

-Like other complementary medicines, healing touch starts with the idea that people are naturally healthy.
+Like other complementary medicine therapies, healing touch starts with the idea that people are naturally healthy.
 The way people live and think may disturb their natural energy, and they may become ill.
 The aim of healing touch is to focus (or channel) healing energy to restore natural health.

 What is healing touch used for?